gtxaspec/wz_flash-helper/docs/README_switch_firmware_thingino.md

 ## Overview

-As thingino don't have fixed sizes for `kernel`, `rootfs` and `rootfs_data` partitions, wz_flash-helper views them as a single partition called `ota`.
-Therefore backup and restore operations will be on that merged partition.
-They can't be read or written individually.
+As thingino doesn't have fixed sizes for `kernel`, `rootfs` and `rootfs_data` partitions, wz_flash-helper views them as a single partition called `ota`.
+Therefore backup and restore operations will read and write on the `ota` partition instead on each partition.

 The thingino firmware requires three partition images for: `boot`, `kernel` and `ota`.
-It can also be flashed using firmware image which contains all the needed partitions.
+It can also be flashed using firmware image which contains all those partitions.

 ## Guide